Wednesday’s ‘The Young And The Restless’ Spoilers: Billy Makes A Rash Move

 Finally, Abby (Melissa Ordway) and Chance (Donny Boaz) discuss their future.
 Adam’s world is on fire, and he needs Chance’s help, but Chance pulls away from his one-time friend.
 Instead, Chance is ready to settle down with Abby.
 Not only that, but also Chance wants to have a baby.

 There’s just one problem, though.
 Abby is terrified of that idea.
-The last time she had a child, things went terribly wrong, and Abby ended up losing her daughter tragically.
-Abby isn’t certain she’s ready to risk her heart and wellbeing that way again even if she sees Chance as the man of her dreams.
-She turns to Mariah (Camryn Grimes), who is childless, for some advice.
+The last time she had a child, things went wrong, and Abby ended up losing her daughter tragically.
+Abby isn’t confident that she’s ready to risk her heart and wellbeing that way again, even if she sees Chance as the man of her dreams.
+Abby turns to Mariah (Camryn Grimes), who is childless, for some advice.
 Mariah thinks she should go for it if she’s ready, but Abby isn’t sure.